mavehur/NutriProfile/README.md

 - As a user, I want to be able to remove an ingredient from category.
 - As a user, I want to be able to save my ingredients list to file if I choose to.
 - As a user, I want to be able to load my ingredients list from file if I choose to.

+### 💯️ Instructions for Grader
+- You can add ingredients to a list by clicking "Add Ingredient."
+- You can view a list of ingredients by clicking "View My List."
+- You can locate my visual components after saving and loading a file by clicking "Save My List" and "Load My List."
+- You can save the state of my application by clicking "Save My List."
+- You can reload the state of my application by clicking "Load My List."